triathonlab/triathonDAO/README.md

 ## Activity

-* BlindBox.sol: open an blindbox for 4 kinds of NFT described up.
-* ShipStaking.sol: stake your Ship NFT to get Geon Token.
-* ShipStakingV2.sol: use a different method to calculate the earning to replce ShipStaking.
+* BSCDetectV2.sol: use a different method to calculate the earning to replce ShipStaking.